 Transitional Bilingual Education programs provide reading, writing, and other classes in English and in your child’s home language.
 As students’ English improves, time spent learning in English increases, and time spent learning in the home language decreases.
 Once your child is no longer identified as an English Language Learner, they will exit the program.

-Support families in understanding that Career and Technical Education (CTE) program is an available high school pathway for multilingual and immigrant students.
+Support families in understanding that Career and Technical Education (CTE) program is an available high school pathway for multilingual learners.
 CTE programs provide high school students with courses, skills, work experience, and professional certifications focused on in-demand careers to pursue after high school or after college.
-With nearly 300 CTE programs across 135 high schools, New York City offers a wide range of options for multilingual learners to explore.
+With nearly 300 CTE programs across 135 high schools, New York City Public Schools offers a wide range of options for multilingual learners to explore.
 The vision for NYC CTE is to equitably prepare all CTE students with the education, skills, and experiences that are necessary to successfully earn postsecondary credentials and pursue careers with family-sustaining wages.